shivansh25bce11239-netizen/AI-ML-Project/README.md

 ## Setup Instructions
 1. Ensure Python 3.x is installed.
 No external packages are required.
-2. Download `Ultimate AI Assistant.py`.
+2. Download `AI Agent.py`.
-3. Open your terminal or command prompt and run: `python Ultimate AI Assistant.py`
+3. Open your terminal or command prompt and run: `python AI Agent.py`

 ## Usage Examples
 Talk to the AI naturally in the terminal: